-Students in the Department of Mass Communication benefit from hightech laboratories with computer stations featuring graphic design and desktop publishing software.
-The Mass Communication Studio is a state-ofthe-art video studio dedicated to the development of student media skills.
-It consists of four digital wide-screen cameras, a wide-screen digital video mixer and a digital audio mixer.
-A variety of sets and studio environments can quickly be created, including a blue screen, an infinity sweep set, a limbo set, a reality set and a news set.
+Students in the Department of Mass Communication benefit from hightech digital classroom labs with Mac and PC computer stations featuring graphic design, desktop publishing and multimedia software.
+The Mass Communication TV Studio is a stateof-the-art facility that is dedicated to the development of student media skills.
+The studio consists of four digital wide-screen cameras, a widescreen digital video mixer and a digital audio mixer.
+A variety of sets can be created quickly, including a broadcast news set.